testillano/h2agent/README.md

 Json document containing server internal data, '*null*' if nothing cached.

+The information collected is:

+* `virtualOriginComingFromMethod`: optional, special field for virtual entries coming from provisions which established an *out-state* for a foreign method.
+This entry is necessary to simulate complexes states but you should ignore from the post-verification point of view.
+The rest of *json* fields will be kept with the original event information, just in case the history is disabled, to allow tracking the maximum information possible.
+* `receptionTimestampMs`: event reception *timestamp*.
+* `state`: working/current state for the event.
+* `headers`: object containing the list of request headers.
+* `body`: object containing the request body.
+* `previousSate`: original provision state which managed this request.
+* `responseBody`: response which was sent.
+* `responseDelayMs`: delay which was processed.
+* `responseStatusCode`: status code which was sent.
+* `responseHeaders`: object containing the list of response headers which were sent.
+* `serverSequence`: current server monotonically increased sequence for every reception.
+In case of a virtual register (if  it contains the field `virtualOriginComingFromMethod`), this sequence was actually not increased for the server data entry shown, only for the original event which caused this one.

 ### POST /provision/v1/client-initialize

 Initializes the client connection to the target server endpoint.